lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic3_ClassDesign.md

 **Sample illustration:** Prompt card layout: front = question; back = AI teaching insight

-## 3.6 Create AI-Powered Class Summary Generator
+## 3.6 Create an AI-Powered Class Summary Generator

 **Task:**
 Use LLMs to create a prompt to summarize the lesson automatically using AI.